noamanahmed/v2ray-vless/README.md

 # v2ray-vless
-A repository to setup VRay+VLess.
+A repository to setup VRay+VLess (VPN) on Ubuntu 22.

 ## Getting Started
 Clone this repository to your local machine: